-Policy RES4: Field north of Brookfield, west of Parish Field
+Policy RES3: Field north of Brookfield, west of Parish Field

-The site is identified as a rural exception site to provide 3 affordable homes, and up to 6 homes in total, comprising a mix of 2 and 3 bedroom properties.
+The site will provide up to 6 homes in total, comprising a mix of 2 and 3 bedroom properties, with an appropriate mix of open market housing and affordable housing in accordance with Policies H1 - H3.
+A comprehensive planning approach should be taken with the proposed development of an all-weather sports pitch to the north of the site, including landscaping, access and car parking.
 The site layout, orientation and design of the housing should provide a positive frontage and surveillance across the existing and proposed playing fields to the east and north.